radareorg/radare2/doc/devdebug.md

 * Use ACR source build for your patched code
 * Keep a --with-rpath meson build in a custom directory for running it
 * Statically build r2 (`sys/static.sh`)
+* Use `r2env` to switch between release or git builds

 ## Symbols